 Due process ensures that decisions about Interns are not arbitrary or personally biased.
 It requires specific procedures that are applied to all Interns equally and provide appropriate appeal procedures.
 All steps need to be appropriately documented and implemented.
 General due process guidelines include:

 - 1. Provide orientation to interns about the doctoral internship program's expectations related to professional functioning and discussing these expectations. - 2.
 Stipulate the procedures for evaluation, including when and how evaluations will be conducted.
-Such evaluations should occur every four months for a total of 3 evaluations in the academic semester. - Articulate the various procedures and actions involved in making decisions regarding unacceptable behaviors. - 4.
-Establish communication often with graduate programs about any suspected difficulties with Interns and when necessary, seeking input from the academic programs about how to address such difficulties. - Institute, when appropriate, a remediation plan for identified inadequacies, including a time frame for expected remediation and consequences of not rectifying the inadequacies. - 6.
+Such evaluations should occur every four months for a total of 3 evaluations in the academic semester. - 3.
+Articulate the various procedures and actions involved in making decisions regarding unacceptable behaviors. - 4.
+Establish communication often with graduate programs about any suspected difficulties with Interns and when necessary, seeking input from the academic programs about how to address such difficulties.
+If necessary, the program director may refer the intern to the Dean of Students. - 5.
+Institute, when appropriate, a remediation plan for identified inadequacies, including a time frame for expected remediation and consequences of not rectifying the inadequacies. - 6.
 Ensure that interns have sufficient time to respond to any action taken by the program. - 7.
 Analyze input from multiple professional sources when making decisions or recommendations regarding the intern's performance. - 8.
 Document in writing and to all relevant parties, the nature of the problem and the actions taken by the program.